joelkariel/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-From May 2023, I will start working at the [Microeconomics Unit at the Competition & Markets Authority](https://www.gov.uk/government/collections/microeconomics-unit-research).
+I am a research economist working at the [Microeconomics Unit at the Competition & Markets Authority](https://www.gov.uk/government/collections/microeconomics-unit-research).
+We are a growing research unit, working on a wide range of topics including market power, firm dynamics, productivity, labour markets, innovation, and applied microeconometrics.

 Previously, I was a postdoctoral researcher at the [University of Kent](https://www.kent.ac.uk/economics) working with [Anthony Savagar](https://www.asavagar.com/) on scale economies in the UK.
-I completed my DPhil in Economics at the [University of Oxford](https://www.economics.ox.ac.uk/) under the supervision of [Petr Sedlacek](https://users.ox.ac.uk/~econ0506/).
+I completed my DPhil in Economics at the [University of Oxford](https://www.economics.ox.ac.uk/) under the supervision of [Petr Sedlacek](https://users.ox.ac.uk/~econ0506/), focusing on automation and firm dynamics.

-My research interests are in technological change, market power, firm dynamics, and productivity.
-I am in the early stages of various projects on `green technologies': looking at their adoption, relationship with climate policy, and impact on firms.

 I was awarded BA Leverhulme Small Research Grant 2022.
 I am working on [racial discrimination]({{< relref "/publication/discrimination_football" >}}) in the labour market for professional footballers with an RA. {{% staticref "uploads/RA_job_advert.pdf" "newtab" %}}The job advert can be found here{{% /staticref %}}.
 Initial findings will be available in early 2023.